hwdsl2/setup-ipsec-vpn/README.md

 **Android users**: If you encounter connection issues, try [these steps](docs/clients.md#android-mtumss-issues).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IKEv2](docs/ikev2-howto.md) or [IPsec/XAuth](docs/clients-xauth.md) mode.
+However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use [IKEv2](docs/ikev2-howto.md) or [IPsec/XAuth](docs/clients-xauth.md) mode.

 To view or update VPN user accounts, see [Manage VPN users](docs/manage-users.md).
 Helper scripts are included for convenience.